Developing Leaders Program Mentee Interview

 It’s no exaggeration to say that a great mentorship can be a life-altering experience.
 The right mentor prepares young people to succeed in their chosen fields.
 On the flip side, supporting mentees is a great way to ensure the talent pipeline and future success of the mentor’s industry.
 Mentors help prepare mentees for professional careers and teach valuable workplace skills like how to realize workplace goals, how to network for growth, how to find the right job, and can even introduce them to people and organizations they need to know to enhance their careers.

 The LightBox Developing Leaders Program is on a mission to create leaders in due diligence and risk management in commercial real estate (CRE) lending and environmental consulting.
 Having recently wrapped its first year, we’ve found the Program to be enormously successful for both mentors and mentees.
-To highlight the Program’s success, we’ve asked mentee Chelsea Halley to share her experience in the LightBox Developing Leaders Program.
+To highlight the Program’s success, we’ve asked Chelsea Halley Ferrara, a prior mentee to share her experience in the LightBox Developing Leaders Program.
+Chelsea is currently a Division Environmental Manager at Lennar.

 When Chelsea started the program, she was living in Austin, TX working for an environmental consulting firm, but she wanted to move to North Carolina.
 The Developing Leaders Program helped her achieve her goal.